Kevin Heffernan (Gaelic footballer): Managerial career

 Following his inter-county career with Dublin, Heffernan became manager of the senior inter-county team in late 1973, with Donal Colfer and Lorcan Redmond as his fellow selectors.
 This era was dominated by an intense rivalry between Dublin and Kerry.
 In his first championship season in charge, Heffernan guided Dublin to first Leinster SFC and All-Ireland SFC titles since 1963.
-His young Dublin team captivated the imagination of the youth and working class of the city, traditionally not Gaelic football followers.
-Dublin's supporters branded themselves 'Heffo's Army' in his honour, and this was the start of the Dublin Hill 16 terrace culture which remains strong in the present day.
+His young Dublin team captivated the imagination of the youth and working class of the city.
+Dublin's supporters branded themselves 'Heffo's Army' in his honour.

 When that championship had finished, Heffernan became the only non-player to be nominated Texaco Footballer of the Year.
-In 1975, Dublin won a second consecutive Leinster SFC title; however, a young Kerry team caught Dublin in a complacent mood in the subsequent All-Ireland SFC final.
+In 1975, Dublin won a second consecutive Leinster SFC title; however, a young Kerry team defeated Dublin in the subsequent All-Ireland SFC final.
 Dublin regained the initiative the following year, winning the National League title, as well as a third consecutive Leinster SFC title, before defeating Kerry in the 1976 All-Ireland SFC final.

 After this victory Heffernan unexpectedly resigned as Dublin manager, to be replaced by Tony Hanahoe, who acted as player–captain–manager.
 Heffernan returned as manager in 1979 but, after claiming a sixth consecutive Leinster SFC title, Dublin lost to Kerry in the 1979 All-Ireland SFC final.
-Many of that Dublin team fell by the wayside after 1980, though Heffernan built a new team based around Brian Mullins in midfield, and – in another memorable match remembered mainly for its unsporting conduct – a twelve-man Dublin achieved victory over fourteen-man Galway in the 1983 All-Ireland SFC final.
+Many of that Dublin team fell by the wayside after 1980, though Heffernan built a new team based around Brian Mullins in midfield, and – in a match remembered mainly for its unsporting conduct – a twelve-man Dublin achieved victory over fourteen-man Galway in the 1983 All-Ireland SFC final.
 Played in atrocious conditions, the referee sent off four players, three of whom were from Dublin, and that win led to the team being dubbed "the twelve apostles".
 In January 1986, Heffernan stepped down as Dublin manager.